canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

 ## Script tags setups

-This section helps guide setups that do not use a module loader like Webpack and StealJS, and instead concatenate scripts, often with a tool like [Grunt](https://gruntjs.com/) and [Gulp](https://gulpjs.com/), and non-node projects like the [Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html).
+This section helps guide setups that do not use a module loader like webpack and StealJS, and instead concatenate scripts, often with a tool like [Grunt](https://gruntjs.com/) and [Gulp](https://gulpjs.com/), and non-node projects like the [Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html).

 In short, these projects should use the "global" build.
 That build can be either: